MattDSquared/StatisticalInferenceProject/ToothGrowthSignificance.md

 ## Question
 By looking at the R datasets package for ToothGrowth, does the type of suppliment used for vitamin C delivery have an effect on tooth growth in guinea pigs?

-_This project is a part of the Coursera Statistical Inference Class_
+_This project is a part of the Coursera Statistical Inference Class._

 ## Project Setup